 Browse through hundreds of models of handguns at Omaha Outdoors, your place for gun sales online.
-Revolvers, semi-autos, derringers, polymer frame handguns – they’re all there.
+Revolvers, semi-autos, derringers, polymer frame handguns - they're all there.
 We have Glock guns for sale, along with Heckler & Koch, Sig Sauer, Smith & Wesson and many other well-known manufacturers.
 You can search the selection by handgun type, manufacturer, price range, caliber and even finish or color.
-Each handgun listing comes with a detailed list of features and a review section where you can read what other buyers thought of a particular model – or write a review of your own!
+Each handgun listing comes with a detailed list of features and a review section where you can read what other buyers thought of a particular model - or write a review of your own!
 You can also create a wish list online, to help you keep track of which one is next on your list.
 If you have any questions, just email us or call.
 We can even help you find a local FFL holder in your area, to make it easier for you to buy a pistol online.
-Remember that at Omaha Outdoors, we don’t buck around.
+Remember that at Omaha Outdoors, we don't buck around./p>

 A handgun is a type of firearm designed to be fired without the use of a shoulder stock.
-Although there are many different types and styles, in general handguns are divided into two basic types: pistols (in which the firing chamber is integral with the barrel) and revolvers.
+Although there are many different types and styles, in general handguns are divided into two basic types: pistols (in which the firing chamber is integral with the barrel) and revolvers./p>

 The earliest handguns were single-shot muzzle-loading pistols using black powder.
 By the early 19th century, several models were designed to allow the shooter to fire several rounds in succession without reloading, but the first practical multi-round handgun was a revolver developed by Samuel Colt in 1836.
 This system uses a cylinder with several chambers, each loaded with powder and a projectile, fired by a primer cap.
 The first widely-used revolver was the six-shot Colt Dragoon revolver, introduced in 1848.
 This also used black powder and was loaded from the front of each chamber in the revolving cylinder.
 The first revolver using self-contained cartridges was introduced by Smith & Wesson in 1856.